keeper013/Oasis.EFMapper/README.md

 var borrower = await session.MapAsync<BorrowerDTO, Borrower>(borrowerDTO, qb => qb.Include(qb => qb.BorrowRecords))
 await databaseContext.SaveChangesAsync();
 ```
+The borrower returned is the borrower entity that will be updated into the database, it's not useful in this example, but returning it to user allows the user to make further updates to it (and view its content when debugging).
 That's it.
 Updating scalar properties, adding or removing entities will be automatically handled by MapAsync method of the library.
 Just save the changes, it will work correctly.
 ## Inside View
 The way this library works can be roughly explained like this: